jessfraz/blog/content/post/windows-for-linux-nerds.md

 ![wsl](/img/wsl.png)

-The blue boxes represent the Windows kernel components and the yellow represent WSL kernel components.
+The blue boxes represent kernel components and the green boxes are Pico Processes.
 The LX Session Manager Service handles the life cycle of Linux instances.
 LXCore and lxsys, `lxcore.sys` and `lxss.sys` respectively, translate the Linux syscalls into NT APIs.

 ### Pico Processes

-As you can see in the diagram above, `init` and `/bin/bash` are labeled as Pico processes.
+As you can see in the diagram above, `init` and `/bin/bash` are Pico processes.
 Pico processes work by having system calls and user mode exceptions dispatched to a paired driver.
 Pico processes and drivers allow Windows Subsystem for Linux to load executable ELF binaries into a Pico